benroose/eecs_ansible_service_deployments/mariadb_service/README.md

     $ ansible-galaxy install -r requirements.yml

-If you would like to build the infrastructure locally, you will also need to install the latest versions of [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/downloads.html).

-## Build and configure the servers (Local)

-To build the VMs and configure them using Ansible, follow these steps (both from within this directory):

-  1. Run `vagrant up`.
-  2. Run `ansible-playbook configure.yml -i inventories/vagrant/`.

-This guide assumes you already have Vagrant, VirtualBox, and Ansible installed locally.

-After everything is booted and configured, visit http://varnish.test/ (if you configured the domain in your hosts file with the line `192.168.2.2  varnish.test`) in a browser, and refresh a few times to see that Varnish, Apache, PHP, Memcached, and MySQL are all working properly!
+For deployment on OpenStack, you will need to have all python openstack client packages installed, including the additional python "shade" package installed via pip.
+See [Ben's local_deployments openstack_client.yml file](https://github.com/benroose/eecs_ansible_local_deployments/blob/master/tasks/openstack_client.yml) for a list of required packages.

+You must have also locally cloned [Ben's OpenStack Heat template modules](https://github.com/benroose/eecs_openstack_heat/tree/master/modules).

-## Build and configure the servers (DigitalOcean)
+## Provision and configure the servers (OpenStack)

-Pre-suppositions: You have a DigitalOcean account, and you have a Personal Access Token for your account.
-Additionally, you have `dopy` and Ansible installed on your workstation (install `dopy` with `sudo pip install dopy`).
+Pre-suppositions: You have an OpenStack private cloud available, have previously created an openrc.sh file with valid OpenStack user/project credentials, and have created an SSH public key for use within OpenStack.

-To build the droplets and configure them using Ansible, follow these steps (both from within this directory):
+To provision the virtual instances and configure them using Ansible, follow these steps (from within this directory):

-  1. Set your DigitalOcean Personal Access Token: `export DO_API_TOKEN=[token here]`
+  1. Add OpenStack project specific details into `provisioners/openstack.yml` and `provisioners/env_openstack_cslab.yml`
+  2. Set the `provisioners/modules` soft-link to the previously cloned Heat modules directory.
+  3. Adjust automatically created databases, users, and access in `playbooks/db/templates/mysql_databases.j2`
+  4. Set your OpenStack credentials as environment vars: `source [path to your openrc.sh file]`
-  2. Run `ansible-playbook provision.yml`.
+  5. Run `ansible-playbook -i inventories/openstack provision.yml`.

-After everything is booted and configured, visit the IP address of the Varnish server that was created in your DigitalOcean account in a browser, and refresh a few times to see that Varnish, Apache, PHP, Memcached, and MySQL are all working properly!
+After everything is booted and configured, visit the public IP address of the newly created Apache/phpMyAdmin server using a web-browser and you should see the phpMyAdmin login page.
+The generated databases, users, and passwords will be listed in the locally generated file `/tmp/cslab_db_users`.

+> If you get an error like "Failed to connect to the host via ssh: Connection timed out" or "UNREACHABLE", then check the custom ssh lamp-proxy and host configuration is correct for your network environment in `inventories/openstack/ssh.cfg` before running the `provision.yml` playbook again.

 > If you get an error like "Failed to connect to the host via ssh: Host key verification failed.", then you can temporarily disable host key checking.
 Run the command `export ANSIBLE_HOST_KEY_CHECKING=False` and then run the `provision.yml` playbook again.

 ### Notes

-  - Public IP addresses are used for all cross-droplet communication (e.g. PHP to MySQL/Memcached communication, MySQL master/slave replication).
-For better security and potentially a tiny performance improvement, you can use droplets' `private_ip_address` for cross-droplet communication.
-  - Hosting active or inactive droplets on DigitalOcean will incur hosting fees (normally $0.01 USD/hour for the default 512mb droplets used in this example).
-While the charges will be nominal (likely less than $1 USD for many hours of testing), it's important to destroy droplets you aren't actively using!
-  - You can use the included `digital_ocean.py` inventory script for dynamic inventory (`python digital_ocean.py --pretty` to test).

-## Build and configure the servers (AWS)

-Pre-suppositions: You have an Amazon Web Services account with a valid payment method configured, and you have your AWS Access Key and AWS Secret Key from your account.
-Additionally, you have `boto` and Ansible installed on your workstation (install `boto` with `pip install boto`).

-To build the droplets and configure them using Ansible, follow these steps (both from within this directory):

-  1. Set your AWS Access Key: `export AWS_ACCESS_KEY_ID=[access key here]`
-  2. Set your AWS Secret Key: `export AWS_SECRET_ACCESS_KEY=[secret key here]`
-  3. Run `ansible-playbook provision.yml`.

-After everything is booted and configured, visit the IP address of the Varnish server that was created in your AWS account in a browser, and refresh a few times to see that Varnish, Apache, PHP, Memcached, and MySQL are all working properly!

-> If you get an error like "Failed to connect to the host via ssh: Host key verification failed.", then you can temporarily disable host key checking.
-Run the command `export ANSIBLE_HOST_KEY_CHECKING=False` and then run the `provision.yml` playbook again.

-### Notes

-  - Public IP addresses are used for all cross-instance communication (e.g. PHP to MySQL/Memcached communication, MySQL master/slave replication).
-For better security and potentially a tiny performance improvement, you can use instances' `private_ip` for cross-instance communication.
+  - Private network IP addresses are used for all cross-instance communication (e.g. mySQL communication, MySQL master/slave replication).
+It is assumed the private network is secure, so port specific firewalls and mySQL privileges allow for access by any host within this private network.
-  - Hosting instances on AWS may incur hosting fees (unless all usage falls within AWS's first-year free tier limits).
-While the charges will be nominal (likely less than $1 USD for many hours of testing), it's important to destroy instances you aren't actively using!
-  - You can use the included `ec2.py` inventory script for dynamic inventory (`./ec2.py --list` to test).
+  - Since a private network is used, all external Ansible connections to hosts via SSH must proxy through the public IP address of the Apache/phpMyAdmin server instance.
+The custom SSH proxyjump can be configured in `ansible.cfg` and `inventories/openstack/ssh.cfg`.
+  - OpenStack security group `ingress web wsu net` (defined in heat templates as `sg_ingress_web`) and the `phpmyadmin_allow_access_ip` variable in `playbooks/www/vars.yml` are used to control external HTTP access into the Apache/phpMyAdmin server instance.
+  - OpenStack security group `ingress ssh wsu limited net` (defined in heat templates as `sg_ingress_ssh`) is used to control external SSH/Ansible access into the Apache/phpMyAdmin server instance and for proxyjumping to the internal instances.

 ## About the Author

-This project was created by [Jeff Geerling](https://www.jeffgeerling.com/) as an example for [Ansible for DevOps](https://www.ansiblefordevops.com/).
+This project was modified by Ben Roose for use at Wichita State University from a base example by [Jeff Geerling](https://www.jeffgeerling.com).